Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 ## Discussion
 Let's do a quick back-of-the-envelop calculation: processing data at ~30 GiB/s means that we only spend `1s / (30GiB / 32B) = ~1 ns` for
 every 32-byte chunk of data.
 One nanosecond is 2-5 cycles for a 2.3 GHz clock rate (4.8 GHz turbo boost) CPU.
+This should represent the time taken for one iteration of the `bits_to_n_shuffle` [loop](src/n_to_bits.rs#L280-L298).
+If we make the overly simplistic assumption that one instruction takes one cycle to execute in sequence, and everything is in the CPU cache, then we expect each iteration to take maybe 9-10+ cycles, due to all the operations we are doing!
 How could this be?
-This should represent the time taken for one iteration of the `bits_to_n_shuffle` [loop](src/n_to_bits.rs#L280-L298).
-Making the overly simplistic assumption that one instruction takes one cycle to execute in sequence, and everything is in the CPU cache, then each iteration should take maybe 9-10+ cycles, due to all the operations we are doing!
-The answer is that CPUs are complex, and at best we can only get an approximation of what it is doing without running the code.

-A decent answer is that since each iteration in our loop operates on independent data, and there should be a decent number of iterations, we only need to care about throughput (how many cycles it takes before we are able to launch a new instruction), instead of latency (how many cycles it takes to get the output data of some instruction).
+A high-level answer is that since each iteration in our loop operates on independent data, and there are a large number of iterations, we only need to care about throughput (how many cycles it takes before we are able to launch a new instruction), instead of latency (how many cycles it takes to get the output data of some instruction).
 The CPU can execute other instructions while waiting for some instructions to finish and output their result.
-But this sketch of what is going on is not entirely accurate.
+CPUs can also magically start multiple instructions per cycle.
+This allows it to be super fast.

-More specifically, modern CPUs have many execution ports, that handle different micro-operations (each instruction can be one or more micro-operations).
+More specifically, modern CPUs have many execution ports that handle different micro-operations (each instruction can be one or more micro-operations).
 Some common instructions, like bitwise AND, OR, or addition, are a single micro-operation that can be executed by one of many ports, while vector shuffles are bottlenecked on a single port on recent Intel CPUs.
 Each execution port can start a micro-operation every cycle, but multiple micro-operations can be launched in the same clock cycle if they use different ports.
 This means that is may be possible to do, for example, four vector additions in the same cycle on recent Intel CPUs,